shxwn21/shxwn21/README.md

 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I like to ice skate in my freetime and am trying to learn the piano.

-- For Projects and Coursework, please see to the Repository Tab.
+- For Personal Projects, please see to the Repository Tab.
+If you are looking for coursework, I   will have to present them to you in person, as there are academic policies in place that prevent me from placing them publically onto gitHub.